Balhau/evote/README.md

 In the future, we hope next future, it will be added a Gtk based GUI to enable people who don't like to play with the shell to use the services available.

+##FAQ's

+* It is known that public key cryptography is not good to cypher/sign large volume of data.
+Since you don't use symmetric algorithms isn't this extremely slow?
+	* Yes public key cryptography is several orders of magnitude slower than the symmetric algorithms.
+We solve this problem by not signing large volume of data.
+We use hash functions before signing the data, and by doing this we avoid the large data problem.
+This strategy works fine for signing protocols which is the case.
+Since we don't cypher the data we can afford to use only public key algorithms.
+If, in the future we need to cypher data we must do it by providing a list of symmetric algorithms and respective keys.

+* From the web server part we see that the data is not ciphered through the network, isn't this a problem?
+	* Sure it is.
+But honestly its just a matter to add ssl over the network and in this way the problem is solved.
+Since by doing it we only would had increase the complexity this *detail* was kept aside.
+But in future work the http conection will be replaced by a https with certificate validation of the server by the client side

 ##Notes